On the Quantum versus Classical Learnability of Discrete Distributions: A Quantum/Classical Distribution Learning Separation

-and therefore, as illustrated in Fig. \ref{f:proof_sketch}, from any single such sample, the quantum generator-learner $\mathcal{A}$ can run the quantum key-learning algorithm $\mathcal{A}'$ from Claim \ref{c:exists_alg}, on input $(p,g,g^a),x$ and $F_{(p,g,g^a)}(b,x)$, and obtain the key $b$ with probability 1, which coupled with the parameterization $(p,g,g^a)$ provides a complete description of the exact generator $\gen_{((p,g,g^a),b)}$ for $D_{(p,g,g^a),b}$.
-As a result, it follows from Claim \ref{c:exists_alg} that the distribution concept class $\{D_{(p,g,g^a),b}\}$ is efficiently quantum PAC learnable with $\sample$ access.
-Given this discussion, we see that the following theorem, providing an affirmative answer to Question \ref{q:sample_vs_sample}, follows from Claims \ref{c:is_PRF} and \ref{c:exists_alg}:
+and therefore, as illustrated in Fig. \ref{f:proof_sketch}, from any single such sample, the quantum $\gen$-learner $\mathcal{A}$ can run the quantum key-learning algorithm $\mathcal{A}'$ from Claim \ref{c:exists_alg}, on input $(p,g,g^a),x$ and $F_{(p,g,g^a)}(b,x)$, and obtain the key $b$ with probability 1, which coupled with the parameterization $(p,g,g^a)$ provides a complete description of the exact generator $\gen_{((p,g,g^a),b)}$ for $D_{(p,g,g^a),b}$.
+As a result, it follows from Claim \ref{c:exists_alg} that the distribution class $\{D_{(p,g,g^a),b}\}$ is efficiently quantum PAC $\gen$-learnable with $\sample$ access, and with respect to both the KL-divergence and the TV-distance (due to the fact that the learner in fact always learns an \textit{exact} generator).
+Given this discussion, we see that the following theorem, providing an affirmative answer to Question~\ref{q:sample_vs_sample}, follows from Claims \ref{c:is_PRF} and \ref{c:exists_alg}: